tgoade/ecommerce-site-build-fitz/README.md

 # Fitz and Floyd/Maxwell & Williams

 ## About
-This is a past e-commerce project for which I built the front end.
-The project involved developing the front end of the two affiliated sites Fitz & Floyd and Maxwell & Williams and integrate it with the shopping cart platform.
+This is a past project for which I built the front end.
+The project involved developing the front end of the two affiliated sites, Fitz & Floyd and Maxwell & Williams, and integrated them with the shopping cart platform.

 ## Tech Stack